alihamasdev/iTab/README.md

 Contributions are welcome!
 Feel free to open issues and pull requests to improve this project.

 1. Fork the repository.
-2. Create a new branch for your feature or bugfix: git checkout -b feature-name.
+2. Create a new branch for your feature or bugfix: `git checkout -b branch-name`.
-3. Make your changes and commit them: git commit -m 'Add feature'.
+3. Make your changes and commit them: `git commit -m 'message'`.
-4. Push to the branch: git push origin feature-name.
+4. Push to the branch: `git push origin branch-name`.
 5. Submit a pull request.